 What to Do

-You will visit the legendary Terracotta Warriors – photos don’t do them justice – before taking a bike ride around the city walls, helping out at a soup kitchen for the homeless, visiting the Muslim Quarter and trying some… KTV!!
-You will also be taken up into the Qinling mountains to visit a farm and enjoy the beautiful scenery.
+You will visit the legendary Terracotta Warriors – photos don’t do them justice – before taking a bike ride around the city walls, helping out at a soup kitchen for the homeless, visiting the Muslim Quarter and trying some… KTV!

 Xi’an is famous for having an artistic eye, with countless souvenir and handicraft markets to choose from, you will be spoilt for choice!
 The Shuyuanmen Market and Xi’an Antiques Market sell Tang tri-coloured glazed pottery, folk handicrafts and paper cuttings and of course mini Terracotta armies.
 However, if you’re a little strapped for cash then take your camera along as there will be some excellent photo opportunities.